-The Flying Women joins Meza’s drawing Portrait Study and a photograph of the artist, The Wonder of Mundo Meza, by Steven Arnold, both 1983, already in the museum’s collection.The painting’s dynamic, highly stylized composition evokes the smooth arabesques and geometric forms of Art Nouveau and the theatrical lighting, costuming, and outlandish color combinations of Toulouse-Lautrec’s renditions of burlesque Paris nightlife.
+The Flying Women joined Meza’s drawing, Portrait Study, and a photograph of the artist, The Wonder of Mundo Meza, by Steven Arnold, both 1983, already in the museum’s collection.The overall effect of the painting is that of a dynamic, highly stylized composition that evokes the smooth arabesques and geometric forms of Art Nouveau and the theatrical lighting, costuming and outlandish color combinations of Toulouse-Lautrec’s renditions of burlesque Paris nightlife.
 In 1975, at the time of the painting’s making, Meza was just 20 years old, not yet of age to legally go to nightclubs himself.
 That same year, he joined Aisha Ali Dance Company where he learned and performed Middle Eastern dances.
 This experience was likely among the inspirations for his fanciful composition, drawn, like much of his work, from his extraordinary imagination.

 About the artist